How to Look Up Public Eviction Records in 5 Minutes (for Free)

 Several other states allow portions of civil cases to be sealed, but it’s unclear whether these laws would also apply to eviction cases.

-Be sure to check the laws in your state to find out if it’s possible to have an eviction case removed from public access, and what types of eviction cases are eligible for expungement.
+Be sure to check the laws in your state to find out if it’s possible to have an eviction case removed from public access and what types of eviction cases are eligible for expungement.

 Evictions and Credit Reports

+There seems to be some confusion about whether a tenant’s eviction history shows up on a credit report.
 To set the record straight, a credit report does not include a tenant’s eviction record.

 However, the credit report will show unpaid money judgments against the tenant, which could include: